kanak032/Click-Through-Rate-Prediction/README.md

 # Click-Through-Rate-Prediction

 This Streamlit app predicts whether a user will click on an ad based on several features provided by the user.
-The app uses multiple machine learning models, including Logistic Regression, Random Forest, XGBoost, and LightGBM, to make predictions.
+The app uses multiple machine learning models, including Logistic Regression, Random Forest, XGBoost to make predictions.

 Features:
 - User Input: Users can input the following features through the sidebar: